marcoschwartz/aREST/README.md

 You can also define your own functions in your sketch that can be called using the REST API.
 To access a function defined in your sketch, you have to declare it first, and then call it from with a REST call.
 Note that all functions needs to take a String as the unique argument (for parameters to be passed to the function) and return an integer.
 For example, if your aREST instance is called "rest" and the function "ledControl":
   * `rest.function("led",ledControl);` declares the function in the Arduino sketch
   * `/led?params=0` executes the function

+### Log data to the cloud

+You can also directly tell your board to log data on our cloud server, to be stored there & retrieved later or displayed on the [aREST cloud dashboard](https://dashboard.arest.io/).
+This is useful when you want for example to record the data coming from a sensor at regular intervals.
+The data is then stored along with the current date, the ID of the device sending the data, and also an event name that is used to identifiy the data.
+This can be done via the following commands:
+  * `rest.publish(client, "temperature", data);` logs the value of `data` with the event name `temperature`
+  * `https://cloud.arest.io/47fd9g/events` retrieves the last events logged by the device `47fd9g`
+  * You can also use the [aREST cloud dashboard](https://dashboard.arest.io/) to then display or plot this data in real-time on your dashboards
+  * Note that for devices not protected by an API key, the server will only store the last 10 measurements

 ### Get data about the board